Former Navy SEAL Shows Chris Evans His Captain America Inspired Glass Eye

 The actor was in Washington last week meeting with lawmakers about a number of issues close to his heart, including education, workforce development, and criminal justice reform.
 Crenshaw was not the only representative he met with, also rubbing shoulders with Rep. Tim Scott of South Carolina and Sen. Johnny Isakson of Georgia.

-After Scott confirmed their meeting on Twitter, and joking that neither of them had “turned to dust” during the encounter, Evans replied to the representative, hinting that he had spilled some of the beans of the much anticipated Avengers: Endgame film due to hit theaters at the end of April.
+After Scott confirmed their meeting on Twitter and joking that neither of them had “turned to dust” during the encounter, Evans replied to the representative, hinting that he had spilled some of the beans of the much anticipated Avengers: Endgame film due to hit theaters at the end of April.

 “Honor to meet you, sir.
 Thank you for taking the time.
 And if you repeat the secrets I told you about Endgame, Marvel will make sure we BOTH turn to dust.”